-An example of omission of loss in the forest change map is provided in Figure 9-, i.e. the forest change map had classified below location as stable forest, instead the reference data interpretation suggested the reference point to concern forest loss.
+An example of omission of loss in the forest change map is provided below, i.e. the forest change map had classified below location as stable forest, instead the reference data interpretation suggested the reference point to concern forest loss.